pedroalvesbatista/singularity-admindocs/installation.rst

         make -C ./builddir && \
         make -C ./builddir install

-If you have already installed Singularity you can disable the setuid flow by setting the option ``allow setuid = no`` in ``etc/apptainer/apptainer.conf`` within your installation directory.
+If you have already installed Apptainer you can disable the setuid flow by setting the option ``allow setuid = no`` in ``etc/apptainer/apptainer.conf`` within your installation directory.